MattKevan/kevan.tv/_posts/2016-10-23-designing-the-design-process.md

 Design is about creatively solving problems within the boundaries we’re given.
 Boundaries like the brief.
 The budget.
 The client’s needs.
 Their audiences’ needs (not always the same thing).

 But we need to approach how we do it carefully, to avoid painfully crashing into something.
-Spend a long time on one design idea only for the client to reject it at the last moment, and ouch, there goes the budget.
+Spend a long time on one design idea only for the client to reject it at the last moment and, ouch, there goes the budget.

-That’s where process comes in: a way of doing things which helps us avoid the major pitfalls and hopefully arrive at the other side with a great design and a happy client.
+That’s where process comes in: a way of doing things which helps us avoid major pitfalls and hopefully arrive at the other side with a great design and a happy client.

 Over the last year I’ve been restructuring the studio’s design process, working closely with Robson our designer, to achieve those goals.